LBB2005/green.games/games/carbon-detective/README.md

 ## Integration

-This game is integrated into the Green Games platform and can be accessed by clicking the "Carbon Detective" game card on the main site.
+This game is integrated into the Green.Games platform and can be accessed by clicking the "Carbon Detective" game card on the main site.

 ---

-*Created as part of the Green Games educational gaming platform.*
+*Created as part of the Green.Games educational gaming platform.*